Super-Ingenuity (SPI)

 How we do it

-• Pretreatment audit (clean/etch/desmut).
+• Pretreatment audit (clean/etch/desmut) for complex geometry.

-• XRF thickness mapping at 5+ points.
+• XRF thickness mapping at 5+ high-risk geometric points.

-• Cross-hatch adhesion pilot testing.
+• Cross-hatch adhesion pilot testing before lot release.

 What you receive